carpentries/instructor-training/04-maps.md

 subtitle: Mapping Expertise
 ---
 > ## Motivating Question
-> How do people learn?
-How can we describe the difference in learning
+> How can we describe the difference in learning
 > between a novice and expert?
 {: .objectives}